 The dissertation shall be the written product of systematic, rigorous research on a significant educational issue.
 The dissertation is expected to contribute to an improvement in public P-12 or community college professional practices or policy, generally or in the context of a particular educational institution.

 The dissertation shall identify the field-based research problem and question(s), state the major theoretical perspectives, explain the applied significance of the undertaking, relate it to the relevant scholarly and professional literature, set forth the appropriate sources for and methods of gathering and analyzing the data, and offer a conclusion or recommendation.
 It shall include a written abstract that summarizes the significance of the work, objectives, methodology, and a conclusion or recommendation.

 The Dissertation Committee will minimally consist of a chair and two members.
-The chair will be selected by the procedure followed by the College of Education.
-The chair and student will then select two other members: one will be from the college faculty and the other will be either a university faculty member outside of the college, a P-16 practitioner who holds a doctorate, or a community member associated with the program who holds a doctorate.
+The dissertation chair will be determined by the joint agreement of the student and the proposed chairs as approved by the Chair of the Educational Leadership Department.
+The chair and student will then select two other members; one will be from the College of Education faculty and the other will be a P-16 practitioner who holds a doctorate, or a community member associated with the program who holds a doctorate.

 The Dissertation Committee will conduct a final oral examination during which the doctoral student defends the dissertation.
 By unanimous vote the Committee may approve the dissertation and recommend conferral of the degree or may request minor and/or substantive changes.
 In the event that the Dissertation Committee requires substantive changes, the final vote of the Committee will be postponed until the changes are completed.
 The Committee may also vote to reject the dissertation, thereby ending the student's participation in the degree program.